PavanRangani/docs/docs/prd/tax/tax-components.md

     - `Received` action is applicable only for `Pending` status components.
     - `Delete` action is not applicable when auto create component is selected.
   - `Received` status is showing disable when
-  - When `Client`, `CPA` and `Pending` type components are selected in multi select mode, `Received` actions will be disable and it will show tooltip message.
+  - When `Client`, `CPA`, `Mirador` and `Pending` type components are selected in multi select mode, `Received` actions will be disable and it will show tooltip message.
 - During multi selection action `Send` & `Receive`, if status of any of the selected component is already `Sent` or `Received`, it won't be shown in dialog.
 - For `1040` form,
   - Shows all auto create K1 component of the Trust is shown under `Family Trust` section & Partnership is shown under `Family Partenrship`.
 [See more details](./auto-k1-component.md#overview)